DivAgarwal1/DearImKit/README.md

 git submodule add --name DearImKit https://github.com/DivAgarwal1/DearImKit extern/DearImKit git submodule update --init --recursive
 ```
 This creates an extern folder at your project root and clones DearImKit into it.
 You should also have a .gitmodules file with the submodule configuration.
-You may choose any path you wish but it's common practice to have a designated folder with submodules.
+You may choose any name or path you wish but it's common practice to have a designated folder with submodules.

 In your CMakeLists.txt, include the following.
 ```